paulbradshaw/MED7373-Data-Journalism/README.md

   * Dona Wong (2010) The Wall Street Journal Guide to Information Graphics
   * Manuel Matuzovic: [Writing JavaScript with accessibility in mind](https://medium.com/@matuzo/writing-javascript-with-accessibility-in-mind-a1f6a5f467b9)

-## 6: Live and connected storytelling: APIs

-By the end of this week you should be able to use a range of techniques for fetching data from APIs in both R and JavaScript, and explore possibilities for dynamically analysing and/or presenting that data.

-* Workshop: Using APIs in JavaScript and R. [Fork this!](https://github.com/paulbradshaw/MED7373-Data-Journalism/tree/master/api)
-* Task: Development of data journalism project
-* Reading: Bogost et al (2010) Newsgames: Journalism at Play

 ## 7: Mobile first: responsive and other design considerations